What does one have to do with the other?

 With wrapped wire around her neck it became the base to make wings on the muse.
 From there came collaged materials like fabric and edible sprinkles (metallic, of course), biodegradable confetti and even glitter.
 The anchor was honey.
 Honey was the glue and binding agent that brought together the new family of materials.

-Until then, enjoy this video clip, courtesy of Reilly Auville.
+Video clip, courtesy of Reilly Auville.